The Workhorse Truck You Can Still Buy Today for M939 5-Ton

 Sources

-M939s appear for sale through several channels:
+M939s pop up through several channels:

 Common Modifications